SMC–MVP basketball rivalry

-The rivalry between the San Miguel Corporation (SMC) led by Ramon S. Ang (RSA) and the Manuel V. Pangilinan (MVP) Group is a noted aspect of the Philippine Basketball Association's (PBA) modern history.
+The rivalry between the San Miguel Corporation (SMC) led by Ramon S. Ang (RSA) and the MVP Group led by Manuel V. Pangilinan (MVP) is a noted aspect of the Philippine Basketball Association's (PBA) modern history.
 This extends to the franchise teams the two groups own in the basketball league.

 Teams

 The SMC and MVP groups owns three franchise teams each in the Philippine Basketball Association.